koushik-bug/AL-MCCI/README.md

 ---

 ## Description
 Monte Carlo (MC) is a numerical technique where a problem is solved using the help of a random number.
 In Monte Carlo Configuration Interaction (MCCI), a system's electronic structure is solved using the CI-based method.
-Though MCCI help to study the electronic structure of a system that was otherwise impossible to do, it suffers from slow convergence.
-We devised a protocol called active learning assisted  MCCI (AL-MCCI), where active learning makes the convergence many fold faster and can also optimize Hilbert space for a particular target state.
+Though MCCI helps to study the electronic structure of a system, which was otherwise impossible to do, it suffers from slow convergence.
+We devised a protocol called active learning-assisted MCCI (AL-MCCI), where active learning makes the convergence manyfold faster and can also optimize Hilbert space for a particular target state.

 Initially, MCCI steps update the sub-Hilbert space and build the training data set.
-An Artificial Neural Network (ANN) model learns from the data and, using that information, predicts the relative importance of unlabelled configurations.
+An Artificial Neural Network (ANN) model learns from the data and, using that information predicts the relative importance of unlabelled configurations.
 The preliminary information about the configurations helps build a better Hilbert space, leading to faster convergence.

 [Back To The Top](#read-me-template)